eficode-academy/jenkins-katas/labs/credentialsandenv.md

 Tasks:

-* Generate a new SSH key that will be used by Jenkins to prove itself to GitHub, by following the first part of [Generating a new SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
+* Generate a new SSH key that will be used by Jenkins to prove itself to GitHub, by following the first part of [Generating a new SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
-* Add the public-key to your GitHub account by following [Adding a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
+* Add the public-key to your GitHub account by following [Adding a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
 * Add the private-key to Jenkins, by opening your Jenkins server, and clicking `Credentials`
-* Click `(global)` and `Add credentials`
+* Click `(global)` and `Add credentials`.
-* Choose Kind "SSH Username with private key", write the details used to generate the keypair and paste the contents from the private-key you generated in the first step, (default ~/.ssh/id_rsa) write the passphrase you chose.
+* Choose Kind "SSH Username with private key", write the details used to generate the keypair and paste the contents from the private-key you generated in the first step, (default ~/.ssh/id_rsa). write the passphrase you chose.
 * Save it.